TarantulaTechnology/GitHub-Issues/README.md

-github-issues
-This was a coding exercise.
-The code is self-documenting.
-I created this in about 12 hours over the course of 3 days from start to finish.
+Github-Issues was a coding exercise--I did this in about 12 hours over 3 days, start to finish.